BenBarnes7/benbarnes7.github.io/Untitled-1.md

 - **Affinity Diagram:**  display categories (and subcategories) of ideas that cluster or have an affinity to one another.
 Used to process large sets of information or ideas into manageable sets of data organized by categories.
 - **Benchmarking:**
 - **Elicitation Techniques:** are used to draw information from different sources.
 A few common techniques that are effective during future state analysis include:
-  - **oo**** Brainstorming:**  used to identify a list of ideas within a short period of time.
+  - Brainstorming:**  used to identify a list of ideas within a short period of time.
 During future state analysis, the product team conducts conversations about potential capabilities that the organization might consider for addressing the situation.
-  - **oo**** Facilitated Workshops:**  structured meets led by a skilled, neutral facilitator and a carefully selected group of stakeholders to collaborate and work towards a stated objective.
+  -  Facilitated Workshops:**  structured meets led by a skilled, neutral facilitator and a carefully selected group of stakeholders to collaborate and work towards a stated objective.
 - **Feature Model:**  visual representation of all the features of a solution arranged in a tree or structure.
 - **Kano Analysis:**  technique used to model and analyze product features from the viewpoint of the customer.
 - **Process Flows:**  used to depict the current state and used as a starting point for discussions concerning the changed desired and required for future state.